deansallinen/deansallinen.github.io/src/markdown/mailroom.md

 Uh oh.
 ![screenshot of mailroom view](../img/mailroom/screenshots/007.png)

 We get back an array of all our parcels.
 Not what we're looking for.
-If we look in the address bar we can see why this is happening: the barcode is being sent to the /api/v1/parcels route as a query parameter instead of using the /api/v1/:barcode route we defined earlier.
+If we look in the address bar we can see why this is happening: the barcode is being sent to the `/api/v1/parcels` route as a query parameter instead of using the `/api/v1/:barcode` route we defined earlier.

-Now we can decide to use the barcode as a query parameter and refactor our routes, or we can see if the form can submit to our /api/v1/:barcode route as a path variable.
-I'm sure one answer is better than the other for this scenario, but as our HTML form is presenting us with the query option by default we will try that first.
+Now we can decide to either

+* use the barcode as a query parameter and refactor our routes, or
+* we can see if the form can submit to our `/api/v1/:barcode` route as a path variable

+I'm not sure if there is a right answer as this design consideration seems to be subjective from the research I've done, but as our HTML form is presenting us with the query option by default we will go with that paradigm.

 We will change our route to the following which will show us a specific parcel when a barcode is supplied as a query parameter.